ytatus94/Online_courses_Codecademy/SQL/SQL_exercise_03.md

 WHERE DeptCity = 'Wellington' OR DeptCity = 'Auckland';
 ```

----

-* Find the employees who are order than twice your age.
+* Find the employees who are older than twice your age.
 Your query result should show all the columns from the Employee table.

 ```SQL
 SELECT *